ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

         _mm_storeu_ps(A + i, _mm_add_ps(vA,vB));
     }

     //loop terminator.
-What if the loop isnt a multiple of 4? for(; i < count; i++){
+What if the loop isn't a multiple of 4? for(; i < count; i++){
         A[i] += B[i];
     }